PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 2. By default if the `errors` array is present then the resulting query will return `null` in the `data` field.If a non-nullable field returns null, GraphQL will raise an error.
 So, null value for a nested resolver results in the whole data object being returned as null and the error message will not provide any additional information about why the field returned null unless specifically handled in the resolver.But if a nested resolver is nullable then an error in the nsted resolver will not affect other fields.
 However, it will specify the path of the error within the root resolver response itself.
 For the client apps this would require extra effort in extracting and customizing errors.
 3. GraphQL errors encode exceptional scenarios - like a service being down or some other internal failure.
 Errors which are part of the API domain should be captured within that domain, and relayed to the client as information, NOT Graphql error.

+## User Errors vs Developer Errors

+In GraphQL, user errors and developer errors represent different types of issues that can occur during the execution of a GraphQL operation.

+1. User Errors:
+User errors are typically related to invalid input or requests made by the client.
+These errors occur when the client provides data that doesn't meet the requirements or constraints defined by the GraphQL schema or business logic.
+For example, if a required field is not provided or an incorrect argument value is passed, a user error may occur.
+User errors are considered part of the expected flow of the application and are not exceptional or unexpected.

+Treating user errors as a form of data instead of errors allows for a more flexible and structured way of handling them.
+Instead of returning a generic error message, GraphQL enables you to provide specific error information along with the response.
+This allows clients to understand and react to user errors in a meaningful way.
+By modeling user errors as part of the response, you can provide detailed instructions or suggestions on how to fix the issue, enhancing the overall user experience.

+2. Developer Errors:
+Developer errors, on the other hand, are exceptional or unexpected issues that occur due to mistakes or bugs in the server-side implementation of the GraphQL API.
+These errors are not caused by user input but rather by issues with the server, the execution environment, or the logic of the GraphQL server implementation itself.
+Developer errors could include things like database connection failures, internal server errors, or unhandled exceptions.

+When developer errors occur, it is crucial to handle them gracefully and provide appropriate error messages or feedback to the client.
+GraphQL provides a mechanism to represent these errors using the errors field in the response.
+By including detailed error information, such as error codes or error messages, developers can diagnose and fix the underlying issues efficiently.

+In summary, distinguishing between user errors and developer errors in GraphQL allows for a clear separation of concerns.
+Treating user errors as data instead of generic errors enables better communication between the server and the client, facilitating a more intuitive and user-friendly experience.
+Developer errors, on the other hand, should be handled and reported in a way that helps developers identify and address issues in the server-side implementation.

 ## The Solution

 The general philosophy at play is that Errors are considered exceptional.
 Your user data should never be represented as an Error.
 If your users can do something that needs to provide negative guidance, then you should represent that kind of information in GraphQL as Data not as an Error.
 Errors should always represent either developer errors or exceptional circumstances (e.g. the database was offline).[Lee Byron makes that clear in a few comments on the GraphQL-Spec repository.](https://github.com/graphql/graphql-spec/issues/391#issuecomment-385553207)

+[Marc-Andre Giroux `6a`](https://productionreadygraphql.com/2020-08-01-guide-to-graphql-errors) is the basis of the approach chosen for Error Handling in the Talawa api codebase.

 Most of the "Errors" in GraphQL are client side errors not server side errors.

-For example errors like `Duplicate Email` or  `Password too short` errors are not server errors they are the client's fault, the server is sending the data requested just that the errors are the ***Result*** of the operation requested by the client.
+For example errors like `User Not Found` or  `Invalid Login Credentials` errors are not server errors they are the client's fault, the server is sending the data requested just that the errors are the ***Result*** of the operation requested by the client.
 Unlike Errors like `Bad Gateway` or `Internal Server Error` which is the servers fault.

 Hence we will need to model the client side errors as results NOT errors.

 That is why the 6a(Errors Union List + Interface Contract ) approach is chosen for talawa-api, so that it is easier to send errors with data.

+#### When To Model Errors In Schema And When Not To

+When deciding whether to model errors in the schema for fields in GraphQL, there are several factors to consider.
+The decision depends on the nature of the errors, the desired behavior of the API, and the needs of the client applications.

+Consider the types of errors that can occur for a particular field.
+If the errors are specific and can be categorized or have additional metadata associated with them, it might be beneficial to model them in the schema.
+For example, if a field can return validation errors, authorization errors, or specific business logic errors, modeling them in the schema can provide clients with detailed information about the error type.

+But for very basic field validation like checking for nullability for a field , type checking etc you can leave the default GraphQL server as is.
+There is no benefit for adding extra complexity for these cases.

+### Cases For Errors in Schema is Needed

 Let us take a look at this Approach for these practical cases ->

 1. For sending all field errors at once so that clients can customise errors for them appropriately.
-For example imagine a sign up page where in case of failed validation for each field, the app screen can display all errors at once under each input boxes and success for resolved data.(**Field Level Errors**)
+For example imagine a sign up page where in case of failed validation for each field, the app screen can display all errors at once under each input boxes and success for resolved data.(**Multiple Field Level Validation Errors **)
 2. For Atomicity in sending error.
 In some cases it is necessary we will need to send Error or Data not both.(**Atomic Errors**)
 3. For relations in the graph sent by the server, each node should be individually treated for its errors.
 Errors in one node should not directly affect the attributes of other resolved related nodes.(**Nested Resolver Errors  (Complex Objects)** )
-4. For custom scalar objects within another object for example PII fields like a user's `email`, `phoneNumber` etc  where there is an Access Control Logic in order to access those fields in an object , we would need to resolve those fields with a custom resolver, an error within that field should not affect other scalar fields.(**Nested Resolver Errors (Scalar Fields )**).
+4. For custom scalar objects within another object for example PII fields like a user's `email` where there is an Access Control Logic in order to access those fields in an object , we would need to resolve those fields with a custom resolver, an error within that field should not affect other scalar fields.(**Nested Resolver Errors (Scalar Fields )**).

 Now Let us look at each of these cases with example `mutations/queries` within the `talawa-api`.
 We will be doing so for both the API and client part to better understand it.

-### Field Level Errors -
+### Multiple Field Level Validation Errors -

 #### API
 Field Level Errors describe any errors assisciated with a specific field.